PaddlePaddle/CINN/README.md

 ```

 ### Build a Network by NetBuilder
-You can also build and run a model by using NetCinnBuilderBuilder APIs.
+You can also build and run a model by using NetBuilder APIs.
 Note that NetBuilder's APIs have much finer granularity than NetBuilder's.
 ```python
 # Define the NetBuilder.
 builder = frontend.NetBuilder(name="network")